‘Game over’: Westerners rush to leave Kabul, rescue Afghans

 The Pentagon intends to have enough aircraft to fly out as many as 5,000 civilians a day, both Americans and the Afghan translators and others who worked with the U.S. during the war.

-But tens of thousands of Afghans who have worked with U.S. and other NATO forces are seeking to flee with family members.
-And it was by no means clear how long Kabul’s deteriorating security would allow any evacuations to continue.
+It was by no means clear how long Kabul’s deteriorating security would allow any evacuations to continue.

 German Foreign Minister Heiko Maas, whose government had been one of many expressing surprise at the speed of the U.S. withdrawal, told reporters in Berlin on Sunday that it was “difficult to endure” watching how quickly the Taliban took control of Afghanistan and how little government troops were able to do to stop them.